liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 ![Figure 2: The app takes you to the new activity after you log in.](../../../images/android-login-success-intent.png)

 Nice work!
-You've successfully implemented Liferay authentication in the Android app.
+You successfully implemented @product@ authentication in the Android app.
 It didn't take you that long, either.
-You only have signing in working so far, though; it doesn't display any content from the Liferay instance.
-Next, you'll develop Guestbook List Screenlet.
+So far, however, that's all your app does; it doesn't display any content.
+Next, you'll rectify this by developing Guestbook List Screenlet.